Anuragtsl/Exploratory_Data_Analysis-Finance/README.md

 # Conclusion

-Hope you like my project on Bank Loan Modelling Dataset,
+Hope you like my project on Bank Loan Modelling Dataset,I have done brief analysis and also,

 I have performed some Hypothesis Testing:-
   *  How Age of a person is going to be a factor in availing loan ???